Primary

 Start with a much lower box than you use for bilateral jumps—single-leg power is dramatically lower.
 Drive your free knee and arms upward for momentum and land with control before stepping down.

-Want Single-Leg Box Jump in your program?
+See where Single-Leg Box Jump fits in your weekly plan

 Stand on one leg facing a box at appropriate height.